Katsunori Ueda, President

 1. Company Overview

 Nihon Enterprise is a “mobile solutions company” providing services that includes development of smartphone applications for consumers, enterprise system development, mobile kitting, e-commerce, AI chatbot, and other services.
-Its two main business segments include the "creation segment," where applications and systems using in-house IP (Intellectual Property) are provided, and the "solutions segment," where institutional software and system development are conducted.
+Its two main business segments include the "creation business," where applications and systems using in-house IP (Intellectual Property) are provided, and the "solutions business," where institutional software and system development are conducted.
 Furthermore, Nihon Enterprise works actively on validation businesses including IoT, blockchain, and wired drones.

 Nihon Enterprise listed its shares on the NASDAQ Japan Market (Currently called the JASDAQ Market) of the Osaka Securities Exchange on February 16, 2001.
 On July 10, 2007, it moved its listing to the Second Section Market of the Tokyo Stock Exchange, and then to the First Section Market on February 28, 2014.

 Nihon Enterprise’s employees are committed to maintaining the basic corporate philosophy by repeatedly learning from the philosophy reflected in its “Mission Statement, Doctrine, and Five Spirits” and “Nihon Enterprise Management Principles.”
 President Katsunori Ueda believes that it is Nihon Enterprise`s obligation to maximize “shareholder” in the long run, thus “enables to make effective use of capital and maximize it by not wasting a single yen” below its appropriate belief and action.
 In the first place, president Katsunori Ueda founded Nihon Enterprise with the strong motivation of “contributing to society through its businesses” and the Company pursues the achievement of this goal.
 Consequently, the Company seeks to contribute to society by increasing the satisfaction of its users through the provision of convenient information technology equipment and interesting and diverse contents and services.